A. Page (Pete) Sloss Jr.

 Chief Operating Officer

-Responsible for the day-to-day operations of Sloss Real Estate Company and the company’s real estate holdings in Birmingham.
+Responsible for the day-to-day operations and the company’s real estate holdings in Birmingham.

 If Tom Walker weren’t in the commercial real estate industry, he’d own a hardware store downtown.
 Those two career paths may sound totally different but, as Tom says of himself, “I’m driven by results, so seeing the tangible change happening in Birmingham gets me fired up.”
 That desire for change is what brought Tom to Sloss in 2017 as he sees a great opportunity to continue developing great spaces throughout the city.